How are homes selected for an inspection?

 - age of property

 - if the house contains any rental units

 - documented cases of retaliatory eviction

 How are property owners notified regarding an inspection?

-- A letter will be sent to request a time for a required inspection.
-The property owner is encouraged to attend the inspection.
+- A letter will be sent to request a time for a required inspection at least 21 days prior to conducting the inspection.
+The property owner or property manager is encouraged to attend the inspection.
 If it is a rental unit the landlord must notify the tenant about the inspection.
 Advance notice means at least 12 hours advance notice to the tenant, unless the tenant, upon being notified of the proposed inspection time, consents to a shorter time period.

 - The owner of the property will then have (5) days to arrange an inspection appointment.

-- There will be a program fee associated with the inspection.
+- There will be a program fee of $90 per unit associated with the inspection.

 What will happen after the inspection?

 - A written report stating violations and the date by which the corrections must be made will be given to the property owner.
 We can answer any questions and explain the report after the inspection.
 Failure to correct violations may result in further legal action.